tomi-vanek/wsdl-viewer/README.md

 You can see your WSDL rendered by _wsdl-viewer_ using a form on [http://tomi.vanek.sk](http://tomi.vanek.sk).

 WSDL has its constructive logic, but it is hard to read / understand the content by business professionals (mostly non-programmers).
-Here is a small tool to visualize the web-service in a more intuitive way.
-I developed this transformation for WSDL interface analysis (to understand the service business functionality).
+Here is a small tool to visualize the web-service in a more intuitive way and to generate human-readable documentation.

-I hope you will find the web service viewer tool useful.
+I developed this transformation for WSDL interface analysis of a complex system.

 ## Use option 1: Online generated documentation